|Program Dates & Deadlines:||Click here to view|

 DIS offers automatic scholarships for SUNY students!
-Please download the most recent estimate of costs here: Cost Estimate for Denmark DIS Summer Options 2014 OR Cost Estimate for Denmark DIS Fall 2014 or Spring 2015.
+Please download the most recent estimate of costs here: Cost Estimate for Denmark DIS Summer 2015 OR Cost Estimate for Denmark DIS Fall 2015 or Spring 2016.

 Denmark , the smallest and most southern Scandinavian country, is a mix of rural and urban with ancient castles and modern designs found throughout.
 The official language spoken in Denmark is Danish, though many Danes are fluent in English and German as well, providing students with opportunities to gain language proficiency and explore cultural differences.
 Situated in close proximity to Germany, Sweden, Norway and several other European countries, Denmark offers a great location for students interested in exploring Northern Europe.

 Founded in the twelfth century, Copenhagen combines the old world charm of its medieval beginnings with the vitality of a modern European metropolis.
 Located at the entrance to the Baltic Sea and at the crossroads between Europe and Scandinavia, this city is truly international.
 It serves as home to the country's governmental seat, main universities and libraries, museums of history and art, business headquarters, and cultural center.

 Kelly Black (psychology major) was chosen from a large pool of applicants to represent the Psychology academic program at DIS and will be blogging about all of her different experiences during her academic year 2013-14 at DIS, ranging from classes, field studies & study tour visits to getting to know Danes and exploring Copenhagen.
 Please see her blog at http://kelstar2.tumblr.com/.